CERTCC/Vultron/docs/process_models/report_management.md

 of *The CERT Guide to Coordinated Vulnerability Disclosure* [@householder2017cert].

+!!! note ""
--   For _Valid_ reports, the Participant SHOULD perform a prioritization evaluation to decide whether to _accept_ or _defer_ the report for further work.
+    For _Valid_ reports, the Participant SHOULD perform a prioritization evaluation to decide whether to _accept_ or _defer_ the report for further work.